datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 annexed content is currently not supported by :term:`GitHub` [#f1]_.
-In the case of the ``midterm_project``, this was not a problem: The computations that you ran were captured with :command:`datalad run`, and others can just recompute your results instead of :command:`datalad get`\ing them.
+In the case of the ``midterm_project``, this was not a problem: The computations that you ran were captured with :command:`datalad run`, and others can just recompute your results instead of :command:`datalad get`\ting them.

 However, not always do two or more parties share the same server, have access to the same systems, or share something that can be recomputed quickly, but need to